golemfactory/golem-docs/src/pages/docs/providers/gpu/gpu-golem-live.md

 8.  **Set your price** - in the following step, set the hourly rate (in GLM).
 This value is necessary for participation in the Golem network and set prices for sharing resources.

-    _GLM per hour means how much GLM you will receive for a full hour of calculations._
+    _GLM per hour means how much GLM you will receive for a full hour of the HW usage._

     ![Setup GPU Golem Live 7](/gpu/setup_7.png)